Cristina Vulpe

 Co-authored over 70 reports related to soil characterisation used for large scale Oil&Gas developments in the North West Shelf, WA (Prelude, Browse, Gorgon) and other parts around the world.

-Provide technical expertise to mining industry partners on tailings characterisation
+Provide technical expertise to industry partners on soil and mine waste residue characterisation.

 Languages